ZetongLiu/UHI_CH_sp/README.md

 [Sources](#Reference)

 ## Functions of code for processing ground data
-Functions below are added to xml.py
+Functions below are significant and are added to xml.py

-add_ground_from_XYZ:
+def add_ground_cut:
 1. Triangulize ground
 2. Discard grounds under buildings
 3. Create a geodataframe that contains all traiangles objects and assign all grounds the type of concrete road

-modify_type:
+def modify_type:
 1. Find grounds of road and green area through intersection with streets and green area objects
 2. Modify the type of concrete ground to type of asphalt ground or green area and attach physical characteristics like Kfactor and short wave reflectance acoordingly

-cut:
+def cut:

 Discard grounds and buildings that's distant from my area of study to save computing time

-AST:
+def AST:
 1. Calculate average surface temperature of each building and atribute them to corresponding building according to surface_id
 2. Attribute temperature of each ground triangle according to gid

 ## Simulation
 ### Case
-The case is a neighbourhood around fountaine de la Justice, Lausanne with dense buildings and roads roads network.
+The case is a neighbourhood around fountaine de la Justice, Lausanne with dense buildings and roads network.
 While pavements is concrete road, streets are asphalt roads.
 And there is no green grounds in this area.
 So I add green grounds to see if it mitigate the UHI effect.

 The 3D model is simulated in CitySim pro.
 ![3D view](image/3D_view.png)

-Run case-study with XYZ file of resolution being 2 meter, meteorological data for contemporary, 2030, 2040 and 2050, visualise reseulted temperature data in QGIS.
+Run case-study with XYZ file of resolution being 2 meter, meteorological data for contemporary, 2030, 2040 and 2050, and visualise reseulted temperature data in QGIS.
 All relevant images can be found under folder *image*.
-A sample is shown below with blue reresenting low temperature, read representing high temperature:
+A sample is shown below with blue reresenting low temperature, red representing high temperature:

 1. The defalut case study at 2050
 <!-- ![Default case at 2050](image/default_2050.png) -->